How Periscope Uses Periscope for Product Management

 2) Specific feature tracking — A lot of the hard work of product management goes into the building, launching and optimizing features that address/solve specific use cases of our customers.
 To do that well, I need to create dashboards that track features starting at high-level adoption and drilling down to the actions of individual companies and users.

 At Periscope, we put a lot of importance on using the data team to ensure that data is being treated properly and producing the best insights.
 When we launched Data Discovery for Business a few months ago, I worked with our data team to build a dashboard to tell me everything about the adoption of that new feature: which customers were using it, how many individual users, how many charts were they creating, what types of charts they were creating, what job functions were using the new feature the most.
 I track all of it, right down to the nitty gritty.
-To create these dashboards, I meet with the data team and discuss what questions I need answered.
-I can type SQL to create charts on my own, however, to avoid the pitfalls of data, I need help from our analytics experts.
+To create these dashboards, I met with the data team and discuss what questions I need answered.
+I can type SQL to create charts on my own, however, to avoid the pitfalls of data, I need help from our data scientists.

 3) Specific questions and one-off requests — Like any other function at a company, product management work is very rarely contained to a limited range of tasks; I collaborate with a lot of different teams and I need a way to manage one-off requests efficiently.
 Sometimes that means sorting the customer base in a certain way to identify a specific customer or set of customers for a beta test.
 I might need data to answer a specific question about a feature that wouldn't otherwise be a part of the regular monitoring.
-The range of questions that need to be answered is unlimited, so I need a way to build answers and track their status.
+The range of questions that need to be answered is unlimited, so I need a way to prioritize the questions, build answers and track status.

 For example, Periscope Data recently released a backend update that would hit our base of customers in phases.
 To determine those phases, I needed to combine information about their size, tier, health score, payment plans and more.
 There was no way I could have proactively prepared for this segmentation, but when the request is made, I need to be able to work with my data team to create a dashboard like this quickly and accurately.